 - a) Has benzylpenicillin-like spectrum of activity;

-- b)Has a broad-spectrum of activity;
+- b) Has a broad-spectrum of activity;

-- c)Penicillinase-resistant;
+- c) Is penicillinase-resistant;

-- d)Inactivated by penicillinases;
+- d) Is inactivated by penicillinases;

-- e)Stable in the hydrochloride acid;
+- e) Is stable in the hydrochloride acid;

-- f) Inactivated by the hydrochloride acid.
+- f) Is inactivated by the hydrochloride acid.

 9. First-line antibiotic for the treatment of infections caused by Pseudomonas aeruginosa: